ZPP-MURMURAS/ZPP_Murmuras/research/executorch/executorch_llama_report.md

 # Structured Format Enforcement

-I was not able to find any way of enforcing the Llama output to be in a structured format, such as JSON, while retaining ExecuTorch compatibility.
+I was not able to find any straightforward way of enforcing the Llama output to be in a structured format, such as JSON.
+One possible approach might involve using the [outlines](https://github.com/dottxt-ai/outlines) library and [exporting to ExecuTorch](https://pytorch.org/executorch/stable/tutorials/export-to-executorch-tutorial.html).
+However, setting everything up could be quite time-consuming, and it's unclear whether this approach would work as intended.

 # Conclusions